Crocanthemum carolinianum

 Crocanthemum carolinianum, commonly referred to as Carolina frostweed or Carolina sunrose, is a flowering plant that grows in the southeastern United States.
 Flowers have five bright yellow petals.

 Helianthemum carolinianum is a synonym for it.

 Areas where it grows include southern Alabama and the northern half of the Florida peninsula and Florida Panhandle.

-It is in the Cistaceae (Rock-Rose) family.
+It is in the Cistaceae (rock-rose) family.

 C. carolinianum are perennials with alternately arranged leaves.
-The leaves are elliptic to obovate in shape, and reach a length of 2 to 5 centimeters.
+The leaves are elliptic to obovate in shape, and reach a length of 2 to 5 cm.

+Ecology

+Crocanthemum carolinianum is insect pollinated and is recorded to have been visited in northern Florida by Ceratina, Lasioglossum reticulatum, and Lasioglossum tegulare/puteulanum.